EduReviewerBlogHow to Write a Resume for a Law Internship

 Ready to put your Law school knowledge to the test as an intern?
 Then you will need a compelling curriculum vitae that showcases your skills, experiences, and qualifications.
 Your CV is the chance to make a strong first impression with potential employers, and it is important to get it right.

 In this article, we will show you how to write a resume for a law internship.
-These recommendations from the best legal resume writers will help you even if you are still in college or interested in a highly specialized field, like patent law.

 How to Create a CV for a Law Internship